veracity/veracity-documentation/common/markdown/data-fabric-egest/data-fabric-egest.md

     string blobContent = "This Veracity blob was created with a shared access signature granting write permissions to the container.";
     blob.UploadText(blobContent);

-    Console.WriteLine("We where able to write to a blob using this SAS key");
+    Console.WriteLine("We were able to write to a blob using this SAS key");
     Console.WriteLine();
   }
   catch (StorageException e)